jakobnissen/jakobnissen.github.io/posts/goodjulia.md

 ## It's both fast and dynamic
 Julia's speed is _the_ first selling point of Julia, and for a reason.
-Speed is not the most groundbreaking or novel feature or Julia - that award probably goes to making multiple dispatch the only dispatch paradigm - but it's the aspect that makes using Julia it an un-ignorable option for some use cases.
+Speed is not the most groundbreaking or novel feature or Julia - that award probably goes to making multiple dispatch the only dispatch paradigm - but it's the aspect that makes using Julia an un-ignorable option for some use cases.
 Simply put, for dynamic languages like Python, R or Perl, there are no good options for performance, only a wide selection of poor choices.
 Before moving my work to Julia, I've had the misfortune of being exposed to several of the awkward performance hacks of Python:
 * I've shoehorned my program logic to be vectorizable by Numpy, and ran into plenty problems when I reached fundamentally serial code